amcardenas/FunWithWords/README.md

 * GeorgeWashington_InauguralSpeech.txt: text doc of President Washington's First Inaugural Speech from https://www.ourdocuments.gov/doc.php?flash=false&doc=11
 * MaskedWordCloud.py: updated code for creating the masked word cloud
 * PresWashington.jpg: silhouette of President George Washington's profile

+UPDATE: 27-Sep-2017
+Added:
+* nltkPractice.py: code to practice with nltk; this code counts words, sentences and word lengths within a document.
+It also creates a bag of words with word frequencies and plots the histogram of word lengths per document.
+For demonstration, I've run this code on the USConstitution, the Ammendments to the US Constitution and President George Washington's First Inaugural Speech.
+* USConstitution_WordLengthHistogram.png
+* Amendments_WordLengthHistogram.png
+* GeorgeWashingtonInaugural_WordLengthHistogram.png
+* USConstitution_wordSet.txt
+* Amendments_wordSet.txt
+* GeorgeWashingtonInaugural_wordSet.txt